 "This will be a difficult race.
 After three pole positions and three consecutive victories, everyone expects me to make some missteps.
 Normal, right?
 Instead, this is precisely where they are wrong: I want another first place, to make the break, the detachment from whoever is chasing me.
 It could be the decisive period of the season, even if the championship is long and anything could happen".

 Last year this circuit offered one of the most spectacular images of the season: a wheel-to-wheel duel between the cars of Mansell and Senna, with the Williams holding on at the end of the straight to stay in the lead.
 Is it a memory that will have any influence?

-"No. A pilot must be cold and decisive, forget everything immediately.
+"No. A driver must be cold and decisive, forget everything immediately.
 And then it seems to me that the current situation is different, even if McLaren and Senna are always formidable.
 At the moment, in theory, I should only be afraid of my teammate Patrese.
-But I'll do everything to try poker, that is to win the fourth race since the beginning of the season".
+But I'll do everything to win the fourth race since the beginning of the season".